 The potential that social media has to grow your sales is widely known.
 One of the more recent developments on these platforms is the addition of the ‘stories’ feature, which in large part was driven by Instagram.
-While platforms like Facebook, WhatsApp, and Linkedin quickly followed suit, Instagram stories continue to be the most relevant for businesses.
+While platforms like Facebook and YouTube quickly followed suit, Instagram stories continue to be the most relevant for businesses.

 This feature enables users to share moments of their day-to-day lives in the form of images or videos, which are only accessible for a 24 hour window before automatically deleting (unless you choose to archive).
 A half a billion people use Instagram stories everyday, with one third of the most viewed stories being created by businesses.